sevoku/doxygen-vb-filter/README.txt

 HTML output is enabled by default.
 You can additionally enable RTF, LaTex and some other output formats.
 LaTex and PDF need a complete LaText distribution to be installed.
-Read the Doxygen manula for more information.
+Read the Doxygen manual for more information.